 Miriam developed her choreography at NYCB, and choreographed ballets for the NYCB American Music Festival and for each of the company's Diamond Projects.
 Her ballets are commissioned by companies and college dance programs around the country and dance festivals overseas.

-She teaches ballet at Vassar College, coaches students privately, and mentors teen dancers interested in pursuing a professional dance career.
+She is the Chair of the Dance Department at Vassar College, coaches ballet students privately, and mentors teen dancers interested in pursuing a professional dance career.
 Other career highlights include a year as the Artistic Adviser for Dance at G. Schirmer music publisher, helping introduce choreographers to composers to foster the creation of new works, and serving as a mentor to female choreography students at the School of American Ballet.

 Miriam earned a BA in Arts Management from Purchase College, graduating summa cum laude and receiving the President’s Award for Achievement.
 Her interests extend to cross-disciplinary dance applications, and dance as a means of social action.